 Making an application

-Once their ideal home has been found, expats will need to put in an application.
+Once you have found your ideal home, you will need to put in an application.
 This usually consists of an application form, proof of identity, proof of income and employment, and references.
+Some landlords or real estate agencies may conduct a credit check, for which expats may need a guarantor.

 Contracts are typically signed for 12 months and are renewable.
 Some leases have stricter conditions than others and may contain stipulations about smoking, pets, noise hours and gatherings in the home.
-Expats should make sure they understand the lease agreement and any such clauses before signing.
+You should ensure you understand the lease agreement and any such clauses before signing.

 Utilities are rarely included in rental prices and are usually an additional expense for the tenant.